 A totally new keyboard.
 A bigger display with thinner bezels.
 And gobs of power with up to an 8-core Core i9 CPU, 8GB of video RAM and 8TB of storage.
 The new 16-inch MacBook Pro is a beast, but it’s the improved typing experience that has won me over.
 The Magic Keyboard is so good that I really hope it trickles down to cheaper MacBooks, pronto.

-Starting at $2,399, the 16-inch MacBook Pro is not cheap -- and the port selection has not changed -- but it has practically everything I was hoping for in an Apple laptop, and has the potential to make it to our list of the best laptops.
-Here’s my first impressions so far, and stay tuned for our final rated review.
+Starting at $2,399 ($3,899 as tested), the 16-inch MacBook Pro is not cheap — and the port selection has not changed — but it has practically everything creative pros have been hoping for in an Apple laptop, and it is certainly one of the best laptops for power users and one of the best video editing laptops and laptops with best battery life.

 16-inch MacBook Pro price and release date

-The 16-inch MacBook Pro is available to order today (November 13) online at Apple.com and will be available in stores Friday, November 15.
-It should be hitting other online retailers shortly.
+The 16-inch MacBook Pro is available to order now both online and in stores and it was released November 15.

-The 16-inch MacBook Pro starts at $2,399 for the standard model with a Core i7 CPU, AMD Radeon 5300M GPU and 512GB SSD.
+The 16-inch MacBook Pro starts at $2,399 for the standard model with a Core i7 CPU, 16GB of RAM, AMD Radeon 5300M GPU and 512GB SSD.
 This model replaces the 15-inch MacBook Pro, which started at the same price.
 The $2,799 model steps you up to the faster Core i9 CPU, faster Radeon Pro 5500M graphics and 1TB SSD.

 Magic keyboard: Now this is more like it